-How to Play intervals 1 through 7 on the Guitar
+How to Play Intervals 1 through 7 on the Guitar

-On the guitar, the distance from the 1st to the 2nd scale degrees in the major scale is called a second interval, from the 1st to the 3rd is called a third, from the 1st to the 4th is called a fourth, and so on.
+Beginning guitarists can learn a great deal from playing intervals.
+The distance from the 1st to the 2nd scale degrees in the major scale is called a second interval, from the 1st to the 3rd is called a third, from the 1st to the 4th is called a fourth, and so on.
 Here’s what makes up each interval:

 2nd: A whole step above the 1st scale degree.

 3rd: Two whole steps or over a string and back one fret.